sagemath/trac_to_gh/Issue 4644.md

 # Issue 4644: No new prompt when doing a ./sage -sh

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4644

 Original creator: jsp